 Smart motorways come in three types: controlled, dynamic and all-lane:

-Controlled motorways: This is the category the M60 falls into with three or more lanes beholden to variable speed limits and the hard shoulder only to be used in an emergency.
+Controlled motorways: Three or more lanes are beholden to variable speed limits and the hard shoulder can only to be used in an emergency.
 The variable speed limits are displayed on a live overhead gantry and if nothing is displayed the national speed limit is in effect.

-It is imperative you pay attention to the gantry speed limits as they are enforced by speed cameras, with a lag between when the limit is changed to allow drivers to reduce their speed gradually.
+It is imperative you pay attention to the gantry speed limits as they are enforced by speed cameras.
+There is a 60 second grace period between when the limit displayed is changed to allow drivers to reduce their speed gradually.

 Dynamic hard shoulder: This involves opening the hard shoulder for use as an additional lane to ease congestion at busy periods.
 The overhead gantry will display and direct you as to whether the hard shoulder is open for use or not.
 If the sign above the hard shoulder is blank or displays a red X it cannot be used as a driving lane.

 All-lane running: Perhaps the most controversial type of smart motorway, this scheme permanently removes the hard shoulder in order to convert it into a permanently open lane for traffic.
 Should a driver break down or have an accident, they are expected to try and reach an emergency refuge area on the carriageway.

 What do I do if I break down?